aquila57/Gap-Test/README.md

 RANDU

-The RANDU random number generator illustrates how a weak random number generator fails this test.
+The RANDU random number generator illustrates how a weak random number generator passes this test.

 RANDU is a 32 bit generator with a period length of 2^30.